Twin Domain Structure in Magnetically Doped Topological Insulators: Acknowledgement

 \section{Acknowledgement}

+This research was funded the Czech Science Foundation (Grant No. 19-13659S).
 Access to computing and storage facilities owned by parties and projects contributing to the National Grid Infrastructure MetaCentrum provided under the programme ``Projects of Large Research, Development, and Innovations Infrastructures`` (CESNET LM2015042), is greatly appreciated.

-This work was supported by The Ministry of Education, Youth and Sports from the Large Infrastructures for Research, Experimental Development and Innovations project ``IT4Innovations National Supercomputing Center – LM2015070``.
+This work was supported by The Ministry of Education, Youth and Sports from the Large Infrastructures for Research, Experimental Development and Innovations project ``e-Infrastructure CZ – LM2018140''